Canon 10D vs Fujifilm X-E1

 Studio photographers will appreciate that the Canon 10D (unlike the X-E1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 10D and the X-E1 have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the X-E1 was followed by the Fujifilm X-E2.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 10D vs Fujifilm X-E1